gaiello24/NYSERDA_EV_Analysis/README.md

 and attempts to recreate similar dashboards as those produced by NYSERDA.

-It is intended as practice of R.
+It is intended as practice of R and Git practice.